pythonclubmtl/learning_python3/06-classes.md

 # pip

-In this section, we will explore how you can install python packages using `pip`, a python pckage manager, using Ubuntu.
+In this section, we will explore how you can install python packages using `pip`, a python package manager, using Ubuntu.
 We will use the `slackclient` package as an example.
 This package allows you to easily build a bot for Slack, the widely spread communication software.

 In order to interact with Slack, you will need the `slackclient` python package.
 Python packages can easily be installed using `pip` (Python Installs Packages).
 The first thing we are going to do is to install `pip` for python.